You will find various 3D Models and prints that I have made.

 Working on CMY, (CMYK/W, CMYKW soon) I want a red going to yellow while using CMY.

-I will have more of a report with additional images and microscope images of mixed prints soon on my web site, once done I will have link here.
+I will have more of a report with additional images and microscope images of mixed prints soon on my website, once done I will have a link here.

 **Current Inland Color wheel needs adjusting on the left color changes and more yellow though out, working on that now/soon.